drfastfinds/drfastfinds-site/order.md

 </script>

 <div class="thank-you-message">
-    <p>An email with a PayPal link for the shipment will be sent shortly after submission.</p>
+    <p>An email with a PayPal link for the shipment will be sent shortly after submission.
+We only accept credit card.</p>
     <p>You can contact <a href="mailto:drfastfinds@gmail.com">drfastfinds@gmail.com</a> with questions and concerns regarding your order.</p>
 </div>